nientedidecente/nientedidecente.github.io/_posts/en/2020-05-25-stop-saying-c-cpp.md

 ## Preface

 Ok, relax.
 Take a deep breath.
-Now, listen (read) to me: _there is no such language as C/C++_.
-There is the C, there _are_ the C++_s_ and they are _all different languages_.
+Now, listen to (read) me: _there is no such language as C/C++_.
+There is C, there _are_ C++_s_ and they are _all different languages_.

-You may know one of them, you may know all of them, but saying tou know "C/C++" just doesn't make any sense.
+You may know one of them, you may know all of them, but saying you know "C/C++" just doesn't make any sense.
 Would you ever write in your résumé that you know, e.g., "C/Objective-C"?
 Or "Java/Kotlin"?
-If your answer is _"of course not, they are different languages!"_, such answer is correct and you should stop writing "C/C++".
+If your answer is _"of course not, they are different languages!"_, such an answer is correct and you should stop writing "C/C++".
 Put a damn comma between two different languages.

 Hold on, I can sense some of you saying:
 > But in _my_ case it makes sense because...